gregal/nuts-frontend/README.md

 Nuts UI is a frontend application, an experiment to learn and exercise with React, TypeScript, GitHub Workflows and other technologies, while also aiming to support a UX project from my wife (a platform/application that generates culinary recipes to the user based on their preferences and restrictions).

 This app is currently minimalist, actually just featuring the beginning of what should be a welcome wizard.
+It's using TypeScript, Material UI and react-swipeable-views.

 ## Photowall